veecode-platform/platform-backstage-plugins/plugins/veecode-assistant-ai-common/README.md

 This plugin provides the following permissions:

 - `veecodeAssistantAIReadPermission` 👉 Permission to make the plugin visible and access it.
-- `veecodeAssistantAIAutoScaffReadPermission` 👉 Permission to make the template generation feature visible.
+- `veecodeAssistantAIScaffolderReadPermission` 👉 Permission to make the template generation feature visible.
 - `veecodeAssistantAIAnalyzerReadPermission` 👉 Permission to make the local repository analysis feature visible.